mark-torres/python-stuff/automate/notes.md

 	16
 	>>> outputFile.close()

-On Windows, you’ll also need to pass a blank string for the `open()` function’s `newline` keyword argument.
+On Windows, you'll also need to pass a blank string for the `open()` function's `newline` keyword argument.
 For technical reasons beyond the scope of this book, if you forget to set the newline argument, the rows in output.csv will be double-spaced.

 **The delimiter and lineterminator Keyword Arguments**